Lišov

 Lišov (/cs/; Lischau) is a town in České Budějovice District in the South Bohemian Region of the Czech Republic.
 It has about 4,700 inhabitants.
+The town is located in the Třeboň Basin, in an area rich in fishponds.
+The most important monument in Lišov is the Schwarzenberg Hospital.

 Administrative division

 Lišov consists of 13 municipal parts (in brackets population according to the 2021 census):